 The bill amends existing laws regarding livestock running at large, specifically addressing restrictions in "traditional historic communities."
 It establishes that it is unlawful for livestock owners to willfully allow their animals to roam freely in these designated areas, which now include traditional historic communities alongside towns and military reservations.
 The bill outlines the penalties for such violations, classifying them as misdemeanors, and details the impoundment process for both equine and non-equine livestock, including the procedures for notifying owners and the potential sale or euthanization of unclaimed animals.

-Additionally, the bill defines "traditional historic community" as an unincorporated area of a county that has existed for over a century, possesses identifiable structures or landmarks, and has been officially designated as such by the county's board of commissioners.
-This definition is included in both the livestock running at large section and the impoundment of trespass livestock section, ensuring consistent application of the term throughout the legislation.
+Additionally, the bill defines "traditional historic community" as an unincorporated area that has existed for over a century, possesses identifiable structures or landmarks, and has been officially designated by the county's board of commissioners.
+This definition is included in both the livestock running at large and the impoundment sections of the law, ensuring clarity in enforcement and compliance.
+The amendments aim to protect the integrity of these historic areas while managing livestock effectively.